Justin-Insight/mymindteam.com/content/our-team/_index.md

     Clinicians for <span class="underline underline--secondary">every</span>
     mind.
   body: >-
-    Whether you or your child is struggling with <strong>autism, ADHD, dyslexia</strong> or another <strong>neurodivergent condition</strong>, we
-    have a Mind Team clinician with the background and expertise to help you thrive.
+    Whether you or your child is struggling with **autism, ADHD, dyslexia** or another **neurodivergent condition**, we have a Mind Team clinician with the background and expertise to help you thrive.
   staff:
     - name: Heather Meggers-Wright, PhD
-      headshot:
+      headshot: /heather-meggers-wright.jpg
       job_title: Licensed Psychologist
       associations:
       specialty: